filakhtov/gentoo-use-docs/net-libs/gnutls.md

 # net-libs/gnutls

+### brotli
+Pass the `--with-brotli` option to the configure script.
+Use the `libbrotli` library to enable certificate and record layer compression using the Google's Brotli algorithm.

+It is safe to disable this flag.

 ### cxx
 Pass the `--enable-cxx` option to the configure script.
 Build and install the `libgnutlsxx` library that provides a C++ interface to the GnuTLS library routines.
 The interface provides the `gnutls` namespace with a set of classes to handle SSL and TLS encrypted connections.